albinjanssonsand/slam/NOTES.md

-  Diagnosed as a systematic bias, not noise: the fixed global ORB feature budget (`nfeatures=2000`) was dominated by whichever region had the strongest texture (a near foreground object), starving the background of features from the very start (user-confirmed: "a lot of orbs in the foreground but not background").
+  Diagnosed as a systematic bias, not noise: the fixed global ORB feature budget (`nfeatures=2000`) was dominated by whichever region had the strongest texture (a near foreground object), starving the background of features from the very start (confirmed by inspecting the recording: a lot of ORB keypoints in the foreground but not the background).
   As the foreground left the frame over the course of the slide, tracking was forced onto an increasingly thin set of background points - which, as established earlier, inherently has smaller parallax angle for the same